konstructs/konstructs.github.io/about.md

 ### Server driven game logic - true multiplayer game

 > To keep the game extremely extensible, while still keeping the client simple, all game logic is implemented server side.
 This means that for the player there is no need to download different plugins or versions of the client to play different worlds.
 Plugins mainly interact with the block world and/or using one of the simple features implemented in the client (like the inventory).
-We are also planning on adding some kind of crafting support.